-Here are the final submissions from each of the groups.
+Here are the final drafts of the “Group Process Papers.”
+Assessment details will be sent out shortly.
 Great work, everyone!

 WeBWorK – none